-Body Identity Disorders
+Body Identity Dysphoria

 The extent of the psychological strain is not objectively measurable, but, to get an idea, the persons concerned speak of a daily time-consuming preoccupation with their own bodies.
 This preoccupation is very energy-consuming so that other daily activities suffer.
 The body parts in question are only used reluctantly or not at all, and any movement feels wrong or alien in every possible situation.